Chebacco Lake

 Chebacco Lake is located in Essex County in eastern Massachusetts, United States, within the borders of Essex and Hamilton.
 It is the largest of five bodies of water that make up the Chebacco Watershed.

 Chebacco Lake is designated as a Great Pond, putting it under state ownership but remaining open to public use.

+Popular culture

+Chebacco Lake was used to portray the fictional Amoskeag Lake where the Earnshaw family's lake house settings was in the movie Grown Ups.